subaiwen/subaiwen.github.io/_posts/2019-7-3-read-irregular-txt-file.md

 ```

 ### 4. Output
-At the beginning, I tried to use <span style="font-family:M+ 1M; font-size:12pt;">library(xlsx)</span>.
+At the beginning, I tried to use **library(xlsx)**.
 It worked several months ago, but this time I got the following warning message:

 ```
 WARNING: Initial Java 12 release has broken JNI support and does NOT work.
 Use stable Java 11 (or watch for 12u if avaiable).